williamfzc/srctx/README.md

 > [!TIP]
-> Now we have another more powerful alternative in Rust, which offering a more general solution for building relationships between source files.
+> Now we have another more powerful alternative in Rust,
+> which offering a more general solution for building relationships between source files,
+> without runtime indexing (like LSIF/SCIP).
 >
 > See: https://github.com/williamfzc/gossiphs